NUS-CIR/UniKey/README.md

 ## Overview
 UniKey uses coarse grained temporal features (i.e., inter-keystroke-timings) and coarse grained spatial features (i.e., which hand was responsible for the keystroke) to infer the word being typed on a surface using a commodity smartwatch.
-Unkey starts

 Briefly, UniKey works by learning a user's typing patterns through a classifier that is trained on the inter-keystroke timings (IKT) and approximate location of the keystroke (left or right hand) from a regular keyboard.
 This classifier is then applied to actual IKTs and L-R data collected from a smartwatch worn on the user's wrist while they type on a surface, where it leverages the learned patterns to predict the word being typed.
 The classifier's results are then refined using a language model (LLM) to improve accuracy and handle ambiguities in the predictions, before being presented to the user.